 If unsure, try to contact the real person directly through trusted channels (like in-person or their verified social media) to confirm if the message came from them.

 Check the website’s URL carefully.
-Look for misspellings, unusual domain names (e.g., not ending in .com or .gov).
-Research the company online to see if there are complaints or warnings.
+Look for misspellings or unusual domain names (e.g., not ending in .com or .gov).
+Research the company/organization online to see if there are complaints or warnings.
 Check FCA Warning List of unauthorised firms | FCA

-What to do if You have been the Victim of Fraud
+What to do if you have been the victim of fraud or suspect any suspicious activity

 Act Quickly and Decisively.